qualcomm-linux/pkg-android-platform-tools/system/core/init/README.md

   be changed by setting the "androidboot.console" kernel parameter.
 In all cases the leading "/dev/" should be omitted, so "/dev/tty0" would be specified as just "console tty0".
+  This option connects stdin, stdout, and stderr to the console.
+It is mutually exclusive with the stdio_to_kmsg option, which only connects stdout and stderr to kmsg.

 `critical`
 > This is a device-critical service.
 If it exits more than four times in